 Rich shrimp soup with coconut milk

 This soup was part of our Christmas Eve dinner, last year and a year before.
 Hope that you will like it as much as we do.
-Shrimps, lemon grass and coconut milk, they all give the exotic taste to this soup.
+Shrimps, lemon grass and coconut milk, they all give the extra flavour to this soup.
 And fresh ginger with chili will warm you up.
 The soup will be much more delicious with home-made coconut milk in it.

 The preparation is simple and super fast.
 Prepare all the ingredients beforehand and the soup will be ready in a while.
 You can play with ingredients and substitute them.
 Use spring onion instead of garlic.
 If you don’t have kaffir lime leaves or curry paste, don’t add them to the soup.
 Or use fresh parsley instead of pak choi.
 Soup will be still delicious.
 The essential ingredients are lemon grass, shrimps, coconut milk and chili.